-- (h) The Committee shall review performance evaluations and approve annually, compensation, incentive payments, perquisites and benefits of the President & CEO and Officers of the Company.
-Their review may include benchmarking analysis provided by an outside compensation expert. - (i) The Committee shall review and update the design of the Executive Total Compensation Plan (base pay, Short-term Incentive and Long-term Incentive plans, benefits, perquisites) biannually to ensure it is competitive in the marketplace and meets NAV CANADA's compensation philosophy.
-On an as-needed basis, the Committee shall conduct an in-depth Executive Total Compensation Plan review, using an outside compensation expert. - (j) The Committee shall have the authority to engage and compensate any outside advisor that it deems necessary to permit it to carry out its duties, including the selection and terms of reference of outside consultants retained to provide advice. - (k) The Committee shall review and approve annually, management's succession plans and career planning and development for Officers of the Company and ensure that appropriate succession management processes are in place for all other management levels. - (l) The Committee shall review and recommend updates to its terms of reference to the Board annually and provide the members with access to such terms of reference. - (m) The Committee shall review and recommend approval to the Board of Directors, executive compensation disclosure before public disclosure of the information. - (n) The Committee shall review and approve those severance payments for non-unionized employees, as required by the Company's Delegation of Financial Authorities. - (o) The Committee shall regularly review the results of employee engagement surveys and management's strategy to maintain and/or improve employee engagement. - (p) The Committee shall report to the Board of Directors at the next Board meeting, all such action it has taken since its previous report to the Board of Directors.
-The minutes of all meetings of the Committee shall be available to all Directors. - (q) The Committee shall also have such other powers and duties as may be delegated to it from time to time by the Board. - (r) The Committee shall conduct a portion of each meeting without management present. - (s) The Committee shall review on a regular basis the specific business risks under the Enterprise Wide Risk Management program assigned to it by the Board. - (t) The Committee Chair shall liaise with other Committee Chairs as necessary to achieve the Committee's purpose and execute its duties and responsibilities.
+- (h) The Committee shall review performance evaluations and approve annually, compensation, incentive payments, perquisites and benefits of the President and Officers.
+Their review may include benchmarking analysis provided by an outside compensation expert. - (i) The Committee shall review and update the design of the Executive Total Compensation Plan (base pay, Short-term Incentive and Long-term Incentive Plans, benefits, perquisites) biannually to ensure it is competitive in the marketplace and meets NAV CANADA's compensation philosophy.
+On an asneeded basis, the Committee shall conduct an in-depth Executive Total Compensation Plan review, using an outside compensation expert. - (j) The Committee shall have the authority to engage and compensate any outside advisor that it deems necessary to permit it to carry out its duties, including the selection and terms of reference of outside consultants retained to provide advice. - (k) The Committee shall review and approve annually, management's succession plans and career planning and development for Officers and ensure that appropriate succession management processes are in place for all other management levels. - (1) The Committee shall review and recommend updates to its terms of reference to the Board annually and provide the Members with access to such terms of reference. - (m) The Committee shall review and recommend approval to the Board, executive compensation disclosure before public disclosure of the information. - (n) The Committee shall review and approve those severance payments for non-unionized employees, as required by the Company's Delegation of Financial Authorities. - (o) The Committee shall regularly review the results of employee engagement surveys and management's strategy to maintain and/or improve employee engagement. - (p) The Committee shall report to the Board at the next Board meeting, all such action it has taken since its previous report to the Board.
+The minutes of all meetings of the Committee shall be available to all Directors. - (q) The Committee shall review, on a quarterly basis, a report from Management containing status updates of HR based "whistleblowing" complaints, including the resolution of any follow-up actions. - (r) The Committee shall also have such other powers and duties as may be delegated to it from time to time by the Board. - (s) The Committee shall conduct a portion of each meeting without management present. - (t) The Committee shall review on a regular basis the specific business risks under the Enterprise Wide Risk Management program assigned to it by the Board.

+(u) The Committee Chair shall liaise with other Committee Chairs as necessary to achieve the Committee's purpose and execute its duties and responsibilities.